Kansas City, Kansas: Golubski scandal

-Retired KCK police detective Roger Golubski has been accused of sexual assault, protecting organized crime, and obtaining convictions on falsified evidence and coerced perjury.
+Retired KCK police detective Roger Golubski had been accused of sexual assault, protecting organized crime, and obtaining convictions on falsified evidence and coerced perjury.

 Lamonte McIntire was exonerated and released in October 2017 after 23 years in prison for a double murder.
 His mother claimed Golubski tried to force her into a sexual relationship.
 When she refused, Golubski framed her son.
 Detectives working the case refused to collect basic evidence.
 Former KCK Police Chief Terry Ziegler and other supervisors knew about this.

 On September 15, 2022, Golubski was indicted by a federal grand jury in Topeka, Kansas, and arrested on six counts of sexual assault under color of law.
-Another three-count federal indictment was unsealed November 14, almost two months later: Golubski and three other men – Cecil Brooks, LeMark Roberson and Richard Robinson – were charged with conspiring, decades ago, to keep young women as sex slaves.
-At the time of this indictment, Brooks was in a federal prison in Fort Worth, Texas; the locations of the others was unavailable.
+Another three-count federal indictment was unsealed November 14, almost two months later: Golubski and three other men—Cecil Brooks, LeMark Roberson, and Richard Robinson—were charged with conspiring, decades ago, to keep young women as sex slaves.
+At the time of this indictment, Brooks was in a federal prison in Fort Worth, Texas; the locations of the others were unavailable.

+Golubski did not face trial for the federal case regarding the alleged abuse and assault of women.
+He failed to show up to the beginning of his trial on December 2, 2024, and was found dead at his home, the result of a self-inflicted gunshot wound.